gsoft-inc/sg-eslint/packages/rules/docs/rules/prefer-orbit-ui-components.md

-# Prefer orbit components over semantic-ui-react components. (prefer-orbit-components)
+# Prefer Orbit UI React components over Semantic UI React components. (prefer-orbit-ui-components)

-Some semantic-ui-react components are wrapped by orbit.
-They should be used instead of the ones from semantic-ui-react.
+Some Semantic UI React components are wrapped by Orbit UI.
+They should be used instead of the ones from Semantic UI React.

 ## Rule Details